Ackee-Blockchain/wake/docs/testing-framework/events-and-errors.md

     `topics` is a list of 32-byte entries where the first entry matches the selector of the event (i.e. Keccak-256 of the event signature).
     `indexed` parameters of the event are encoded in the `topics[1:]` sublist in the same order as they appear in the event definition.
     Other parameters are ABI-encoded in the `data` field.

+    `anonymous` events are encoded in the same way, except that the event selector is not included in the `topics` list.

 !!! tip "Accessing raw events"
     Transaction objects also offer the `raw_events` property with a list of `UnknownEvent` instances for all events.